 5. Supporting documents

-The embassy requests that you append certain documents to the application to show the purpose, conditions and duration of the visit.
-Examples of such documents are tickets, a confirmation of hotel reservation, a private invitation letter and an official invitation.
+The mission may request that you append certain documents to the application to show the purpose, conditions and duration of the visit.
+Examples of such documents are flight ticket bookings, a confirmation of hotel reservation, a private invitation letter and an official invitation.

-Submit all your application documents, including originals and copies, in person to the embassy at the time of your appointment.
-Invitations or other documents should not be to the embassy by the applicant or the inviter by email or by post prior to the applicant's pre-booked appointment.
+Submit all your application documents, including originals and copies, in person at the time of your appointment.
+Invitations or other documents should not be sent by the applicant or the inviter by email or by post prior to the applicant's pre-booked appointment.

-The invitation is a free-form letter indicating the host organisation’s or private host’s contact details and the invited person's details, such as name, date of birth, address, passport number, and purpose and length of visit.
+The invitation is a free-form letter indicating the contact details of host organization or private host and the details of the invited person details, such as name, date of birth, address, passport number, and purpose and length of visit.

 In case of a private visit, it is advisable to mention if your host is a friend or your spouse or relative.
 Please note that an invitation does not guarantee that a visa will be issued.
-The host’s wealth is not taken into account when the applicant’s economic situation in the home country is assessed (a business visit, for example, is an exception to this, because the applicant is not responsible for the travel costs).
+The wealth of the host is not taken into account when the economic situation of the applicant in the home country is assessed (a business visit, for example, is an exception to this, because the applicant is not responsible for the travel costs).

 In addition to the above, you may be asked to provide information concerning the itinerary, means of transport, return trip, financial means of support and assets and employment.

 Do not purchase flight, train or ship tickets before receiving the visa decision in order to avoid any financial loss in case a visa cannot be issued.

 The applicant must have proof of sufficient financial means to cover the duration and purpose of the stay and the cost of living in the country.
 In Finland a minimum of EUR 30 a day is required.